IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

-Volume of the GI Fluid: The resting volume of the stomach is 25 to 50 ml.
+The volume of the GI Fluid: The resting volume of the stomach is 25 to 50 ml.
 The volume of liquids administered affects the gastric emptying time.
 When the volume is large, the emptying is faster.
-Fluids taken at body temperature leave the stomach faster than colder or warmer fluids 9.
+Fluids took at body temperature leave the stomach faster than colder or warmer fluids 9.

-pH: Variation of gastric pH occurs because of number of physiological factors and patient related factors like diseases, diet, disease, presence of gases, age, pathological conditions, drugs, as well as intra- and inter-subject variation.
+pH: Variation of gastric pH occurs because of a number of physiological factors and patient-related factors like diseases, diet, disease, presence of gases, age, pathological conditions, drugs, as well as intra- and inter-subject variation.
 This variation in pH may significantly influence the performance of orally administered drugs.

-About 20% of the elderly people exhibit either diminished (hypochlorohydria) or no gastric acid secretion (achlorohydia).
+About 20% of the elderly people exhibit either diminished (hypochlorhydria) or no gastric acid secretion (achlorhydria).
 Pathological conditions such as pernicious anemia and AIDS may significantly reduce gastric acid secretion leading to elevated gastric pH.

-In addition, drugs like H2 receptor antagonists and proton pump inhibitors significantly reduce gastric acid secretion.
-These things affects mechanism of the raft formation in the individuals.
+Also, drugs like H2 receptor antagonists and proton pump inhibitors significantly reduce gastric acid secretion.
+These things affect the mechanism of the raft formation in the individuals.
 It means that the formation of raft varies according to the stomach pH of the patient at the time of administration of the formulation 1, 2, 8, 9.

 - The drug should be released slowly from the system.